 That kind of work will always be worth every single second, for the way that it will change and expand your life.

 To me, there’s no one right way to do it, timeline wise, story wise.

 But without that growth mindset and willingness, it’s just going to be a much harder road.

-Of knowing exactly who you are, so well and crazily.
+- Of knowing exactly who you are, so well and innately.

 Because truthfully– running a business requires is so much more than hustle and drive.

 And I wish that someone had to me that before I started.